28 February 2018

 Star Trek: A Singular Destiny

-ST TMU: Rise Like Lions
+ST MU: Rise Like Lions

 (centers on Terok Nor and mirror Bajor, with mirror versions of Miles O’Brien, Iliana Ghemor, Ezri Tigan, Leeta, many others)